 The supplier server can replicate a read-write replica to several consumer servers.
 The total number of consumer servers that a single supplier server can manage depends on the speed of the networks and the total number of entries that are modified on a daily basis.
 However, a supplier server is capable of maintaining several consumer servers.

-In a multi-master replication environment, master copies of the same information can exist on multiple servers.
+In a multi-supplier replication environment, main copies of the same information can exist on multiple servers.
 This means that data can be updated simultaneously in different locations.
 The changes that occur on each server are replicated to the other servers.
 This means that each server functions as both a supplier and a consumer.

 When the same data is modified on multiple servers, there is a conflict resolution procedure to determine which change is kept.
 The Directory Server considers the valid change to be the most recent one.

-Multiple servers can have master copies of the same data, but, within the scope of a single replication agreement, there is only one supplier server and one consumer.
-Consequently, to create a multi-master environment between two supplier servers that share responsibility for the same data, create more than one replication agreement.
+Multiple servers can have main copies of the same data, but, within the scope of a single replication agreement, there is only one supplier server and one consumer.
+Consequently, to create a multi-supplier environment between two supplier servers that share responsibility for the same data, create more than one replication agreement.

 Figure 7.3.
-Replication Traffic in a Simple Multi-Master Environment
+Replication Traffic in a Simple Multi-Supplier Environment

 illustrates a fully connected mesh topology where four supplier servers feed data to the other three supplier servers (which also function as consumers).
 A total of twelve replication agreements exist between the four supplier servers.

-Those two examples are simplified multi-master scenarios.
-Since Red Hat Directory Server can have as many as 20 masters and an unlimited number of hub suppliers in a single multi-master environment, the replication topology can become much more complex.
-For example, Figure 7.4, “Multi-Master Replication Configuration A”
+Those two examples are simplified multi-supplier scenarios.
+Since Red Hat Directory Server can have as many as 20 suppliers and an unlimited number of hub suppliers in a single multi-supplier environment, the replication topology can become much more complex.
+For example, Figure 7.4, “Multi-Supplier Replication Configuration A”

 has 12 replication agreements (four suppliers with three agreements each).
-If there are 20 masters, then there are 380 replication agreements (20 servers with 19 agreements each).
+If there are 20 suppliers, then there are 380 replication agreements (20 servers with 19 agreements each).